Poetry as Prayer: Encountering the Trans-cendent God

 Jory Mickelson (they/them) is a trans, non-binary Lutheran pastor in Northwest Washington.
 They are the author of three collections of poetry, most recently All This Divide (Spuyten Duyvil Publishing, 2024).
 They have received awards and fellowships for their writing and in 2022 were named a Joel R. Workin Memorial Scholar, which recognizes LGBTQIA+ people working for justice. |

-Will Someone Please Think of the Children?
+Will Someone Please Think of the Children:

-Sunday January 19th 2025 at 3:30pm Pacific/ 6:30pm Eastern
+Sunday March 16th 2025 at 3:30pm Pacific/ 6:30pm Eastern

 There is trepidation of various kinds about what and how to teach kids about gender and sexuality and the intersection between these topics and faith.
 What is the theological basis for attempting this?
 What are some things to consider when doing so?
 What does it make sense to avoid?
 Together we will explore a theology of childhood and faith development that is inclusive of the wide variety of experiences of gender, bodies, relationships, family structures, and queer and trans identities.